How Do I Use the Gene-Drug Interaction Chart?

-Healthcare providers and patients often inquire about how they can determine which genes affect response to each medication.
+Healthcare providers and patients often inquire about how they can determine which genes may affect outcomes with each medication.
 The gene-drug interaction chart provides supplementary information about which pharmacokinetic genes are involved in the metabolism of each medication.
-It is not mandatory to refer to the gene-drug interaction chart when using the GeneSight® test to guide patient medication selection.
-It is simply intended to augment the patient results on the interpretative pages, which serve as the primary resource to help guide treatment decisions.
+It is not mandatory to refer to the gene-drug interaction chart when using the GeneSight® test to inform patient medication selection.
+It is simply intended to augment the patient results on the interpretative pages, which serve as the primary resource to help inform treatment decisions.

 How do I interpret the gene-drug interaction chart?

 The pharmacokinetic genes on the GeneSight report are listed across the top of the chart, and medications are listed in a column on the left side.
 Any dot (either shaded or unshaded) signifies that the enzyme is involved in the metabolism of the associated medication.
-A shaded dot means that variation was found in the patient’s genotype that may impact their response to that medication.
-An unshaded dot indicates that the gene is associated with medication response, but the patient’s genotype is normal.
+A shaded dot means that variation was found in the patient’s genotype that may impact medication metabolism.
+An unshaded dot indicates that the gene is associated with medication metabolism, but the predicted patient phenotype is normal.
 The format of the gene-drug interaction chart is similar to the earlier pages of the GeneSight report where medications are categorized into the green, yellow, and red categories.

 Why do I sometimes see shaded dots for medications that are in the green “Use as Directed” category?